SUB&SUB · Docs

 TierModelsInput / 1MOutput / 1M

-Ultra-tier rates match Anthropic's published Opus list price — straight pass-through, no margin.
-The other tiers run below their upstream rates thanks to the pooled subscription backing.
+Fable and Ultra rates match Anthropic's published list prices.
+Sonnet 5 uses Anthropic's introductory $2/$10 rate through August 31, 2026; its published standard price after that date is $3/$15.
+The other tiers run below upstream rates thanks to the pooled subscription backing.

-Reasoning tokens (when you set reasoning_effort on OpenAI, or use a Claude -thinking variant) count as output tokens at the model's tier rate — there's no separate surcharge for high effort, but a deep-thinking request can easily emit 10–50× more output tokens than a no-effort one, so the dollar bill scales with it.
+Reasoning tokens (when you set reasoning_effort on OpenAI, or Anthropic's native thinking field on Claude) count as output tokens at the model's tier rate — there's no separate surcharge for high effort, but a deep-thinking request can easily emit 10–50× more output tokens than a no-effort one, so the dollar bill scales with it.

 Balance is deducted in real time as each request returns — for streaming requests, settlement runs after the [DONE] chunk lands.
 View your live balance and per-request settlements at /console#billing.

-Top-up Console supports Stripe Checkout — card, Link, Alipay, WeChat Pay (whatever's enabled on the Stripe account).
+Top-up Console supports Stripe Checkout — card, Link, Alipay, WeChat Pay.
 Credits never expire.

 Rate limits

 No per-key rate limits today.
-The upstream account pool concurrency & OpenAI server-side throttling apply; if you hit those, the relay returns 429 with a retry-after header.
-Per-key RPM / TPM limits will land post-MVP.
+Shared upstream capacity and provider-side throttling still apply; if you hit those, the relay returns 429 with a retry-after header.
+Per-key RPM / TPM limits are planned.